swaroopch/byte-of-python/oop.md

 There are many method names which have special significance in Python classes.
 We will see the significance of the `__init__` method now.

-The `__init__` method is run as soon as an object of a class is instantiated.
-The method is useful to do any *initialization* you want to do with your object.
+The `__init__` method is run as soon as an object of a class is instantiated (i.e. created).
+The method is useful to do any *initialization* (i.e. passing initial values to your object) you want to do with your object.
 Notice the double underscores both at the beginning and at the end of the name.

 Example (save as `oop_init.py`):